Greenlight logo

 - To figure out your family budget, a good starting point is to see what you already spend by looking at recent financial statements.

 Building a budget helps you save, pay off debt, control your spending habits, and ultimately reach your financial goals.
 To build a budget, you’ll need to categorize your expenses.
+That’s where budget categories come in.
+This guide covers 11 essential budget categories to help you build a system that actually works for your family.

 What are budget categories?

-11 categories for your family budget
+11 budget categories to keep your family on track

 Let’s take a look at 11 different budget categories that are useful for most families.
 Remember, these might not be perfect for your family so you can adjust it as you see fit.